Kelly back, Riley out, Frost wanted as coaching season spins

 Florida could also turn to Mississippi State coach Dan Mullen, a former Florida assistant under Urban Meyer who worked with Stricklin when the AD was leading the athletic department in Starkville, Mississippi.

-Mullen has also been speculated to be a target for Tennessee, along with Leach.
+Mullen has also been speculated to be a target for Tennessee, along with Leach – though he dismissed any of that speculation after No. 14 Washington State lost to No. 15 Washington on Saturday night.

+”I’m focused on Washington State, excited about that and we’re going to a great bowl and I, for one, couldn’t be happier,” Leach said.

 Texas Tech decided to stick with its coach after Kliff Kingsbury led the Red Raiders to a victory at Texas on Friday night that made the team bowl eligible.
 Athletic director Kirby Hocutt said after the game that Kingsbury, a former Texas Tech quarterback, would be back for a sixth season.
 He is 30-32 with his alma mater.